Yasir Abdullah

-Yasir Abdullah (born April 12, 2000) is an American football linebacker.
-He played college football at Louisville.
+Yasir Abdullah (born April 12, 2000) is an American professional football linebacker for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Louisville Cardinals, and was selected by the Jaguars in the fifth round of the 2023 NFL draft.

 Early life

+Abdullah is the son of former Florida linebacker Xavier McCray.
 Abdullah attended Miami Carol City Senior High School in Miami Gardens, Florida.
-During his high school career he had 137 tackles and 20 sacks.
+During his high school football career, he had 137 tackles and 20 sacks.
 He committed to the University of Louisville to play college football.

 College career

-Abdullah played in 11 games and had eight tackles as a true freshman at Louisville in 2018.
-In 2019, he started eight of 13 games, recording 45 tackles, one sack and one interception.
+In 2018, Abdullah played in 11 games and had eight tackles as a true freshman at Louisville.
+In 2019, he started eight of 13 games, recording 45 tackles, one sack, and one interception.
 He started seven of 11 games in 2020, finishing with 33 tackles and three sacks.
-Abdullah led Louisville in sacks in 2021 with 10 and had 61 tackles.
-He returned to Louisville in 2022 rather than enter the 2022 NFL Draft.
+In 2021, Abdullah led Louisville in sacks (10) and had 61 tackles.
+He returned to Louisville in 2022 rather than enter the 2022 NFL draft.
 He finished the year with 63 tackles, 9.5 sacks and two interceptions.

+Professional career

+Abdullah was selected by the Jacksonville Jaguars in the fifth round, 136th overall, of the 2023 NFL draft.
+As a rookie, he appeared in four games.